The Masters 2024: dates, TV channel and the LIV golfers who will play

 How do players qualify for the Masters?

-Technically speaking, players receive an invite to play in the Masters.
+Technically speaking, players receive an invitation to play in the Masters.
 Unlike the US Open or the Open Championship, there is no ‘open’ qualification process.

 There are 20 different ways to make sure an envelope from Augusta drops through your letterbox.
 The simplest way is to be in the top 50 of the world rankings on January 1.